 This is the general outline of the big picture we see of the gospel in Romans.
 Now we will divide into two sections the large body of scripture that leads up to the summary verses at the beginning of chapter eight (8).
 Romans 1:1-17 is introductory.
 From Romans 1:18 through Romans 5:11 there is a major division involving how God has dealt with the believer’s sins.
 Separate from this, starting in Romans 5:12 and continuing on to the end of chapter seven (7) is another major division involving how God has dealt with the previous state of the believer.
 These two sections are different from each other, yet they are both part of the same big picture of our redemption.
 Separately they represent two distinct aspects of our redemption in Christ, while together they give the total picture of what our redemption is.
 They are two very different ideas which are meant, by the knowledge and understanding of them, to come together and form a whole.

 The first section (Rom.
 1:18-5:11), as we said, deals with our sins.
 Let us identify all the biblical thoughts and topics that can be properly associated with this word.
 “Sins” are the acts we commit as well as the wrong thoughts we think.
 They are man’s works.
 This may also be defined as creature responsibility.
-As an unbeliever I am a child of Adam, and I have responsibility as a creature before my Creator.
-The things I do, the thoughts I think, are my responsibilities.
-These are my works, and we know that if any child of Adam is judged by God for his works, he will be condemned.
+As an unbeliever I am a child of Adam, and I have responsibility as a creature to be obedient to the will of my Creator.
+The things I do, the thoughts I think, I am responsible for.
+These things are my works, and we know that if any child of Adam is judged by God for his works, he will be condemned.
 All his sins are imputed to him.
 For the Gentile not under the law, his acts of sin are his lawlessness.
 For the Jew with the law, his acts are considered transgressions or offences of the law.
 Both these cases are taken up in the early portions of this first division.

 “Sins” are also seen as fruit growing or produced on a tree.
 They are seen as bad fruit or failures in responsibility.
 Sins are when we do our own will instead of the will of God.
 By committing these acts, whether actions or thoughts, we accumulate guilt before God.
 Personally this guilt is felt in the human conscience.
 With Adam’s disobedience the human race gained the knowledge of good and evil.
 When we commit “sins” our conscience knows we have done so and tells us we are guilty.
 Along with the guilt there is always a lack of peace with God.
 The unbeliever is very uncomfortable with entertaining any thought of standing in the presence of God.
 He knows his guilt and that he cannot possibly stand there – not in God’s very presence.
 So then all his life he avoids God, and only speaks of Him from a distance, or not at all.
 He has no peace and no confidence before God. “…for all have sinned and fall short of the glory of God.”
 (Rom.
 3:23) The sinner does not ever enter the presence of God.